 We gobbled it all down.
-Then, between four of us we split an order of tempura and a some sort of fantastic baked sushi dish called Alaska Suhi (salmon yums).
+Then, between four of us, we split an order of tempura and some sort of fantastic baked sushi dish called Alaska Sushi (salmon yum).

 The Drinks: For wine, we did a bottle of my summer crush, Erbaluce – La Ruistia, 2012.
 Then, we were served a surprise complimentary mug of plum sake at the end.
 Good stuff!

 Yep, the place rocks.
 The only minor thing was a single surly server.
 Apparently, she always looks like she hates the world, so it’s not personal.
 She had such a miserable scowl on her face and lacked any semblance of courtesy we all just had to laugh.
 I suggest you do the same.
 It’s a great place and she really can be great entertainment – we still got our food in a timely manner, just served with an upside down smile.